davi-lucciola/portifolio/README.md

 ![PortifolioHero](./assets/hero.png)

- Professional and personal presentetion, with a portifolio to demonstrate my knowledge in programming and web development
+ Professional and personal presentation, with a portifolio to demonstrate my knowledge in programming and web development

 ## Technologies